-The decisions of the Internal Review Committee, we were told, normally require three votes and the majority rules.
+The Committee can affirm a decision; set a new review date; order another hearing; cancel a revocation; grant full or day parole or put aside an unreaThe decisions of the Internal Review Committee, we were told, normally require three votes and the majority rules.
 Upon receipt of a request for review from an inmate, his or her file is examined by an internal review case analyst.
 An analysis of the case is prepared for the Committee.
 The case is reviewed and voted on; the inmate is then notified of the decision and the reasons for the decision.